mcpython4-coding/Documentation/mcpython/gui/Inventory.md

             serializes the data into the inventory
             :param data: the data saved
             :return: if load is valid or not

+        function post_load(self, data)

+            serializes stuff after the the slot data is loaded
+            :param data: the data stored

         function save(self)